Open Road Risk

 Gao et al. 2024 None Not used N/A — no traffic exposure in model

-Open Road Risk DfT AADF (~8,000 sites, ~0.4% of links) → Stage 1a ML estimate All ~2.17M links (estimated) Stage 1a model fills the gap; uncertainty not propagated into Stage 2
+Open Road Risk DfT AADF (~12,900 directly counted count points; ~0.6% of link count) → Stage 1a ML estimate All ~2.17M links (estimated) Stage 1a model fills the gap; uncertainty not propagated into Stage 2

 The contrast with Gao et al. (2024) is a useful negative example.
 That paper uses OS-style road links in London with STATS19 crash data — superficially close to Open Road Risk — but includes no traffic exposure whatsoever.
 Its model cannot distinguish a high-traffic road from a high-risk road.
 The severity-weighted crash score it predicts is a raw exposure-unadjusted count, not a rate.
 This is the failure mode that Open Road Risk’s offset design is explicitly intended to avoid.